Market Efficiency and Government Interventions in Prewar Japanese Rice Futures Markets: Historical Interpretation

 The Governor-General of Korea promoted japonica rice cultivation in the colony beginning in the 1910s.
-From only 5\% of total rice production in 1912, japonica production jumped to 69\% in 1921 and 79\% in 1932 (see \citet[pp.438--439]{tobata1939rek}).
-This policy resulted in shrinking the difference between rice prices in Korea and those in inland Japan starting in the 1920s, as Japanese consumers began to regard rice imported from Korea as being of the same quality as domestic rice (see \citet[p.195]{omameuda1993fpm}).
+Japonica production increased from only 5\% of total rice production in 1912 to 69\% in 1921 and 79\% in 1932 (see \citet[pp.438--439]{tobata1939rek}).
+This policy resulted in shrinking the difference between rice prices in Korea and those in inland Japan from the 1920s, as Japanese consumers began to regard rice imported from Korea as being of the same quality as domestic rice (see \citet[p.195]{omameuda1993fpm}).
 As a result, even when rice imported from Korea was delivered for futures transactions, market participants were no longer worried about the risk of delivery of low-quality rice.
 In fact, the exchanges recognized that the quality of Korean rice had improved.
 From January 1927, all rice exchanges in Japan raised their grade of Korean rice (see \citet{asahi1926grd}).
-After the Great Kanto Earthquake, market efficiency in the two major rice futures markets improved.\footnote{Note that market efficiency was relatively low during the post-disaster reconstruction period because the government intermittently bought and sold rice under the Rice Law.}
+After the Great Kanto Earthquake, the market efficiency of the two major rice futures markets improved.\footnote{Note that market efficiency was relatively low during the post-disaster reconstruction period because the government intermittently bought and sold rice under the Rice Law.}